 |Serum||Refrigerated (preferred)||7 days|

-The hypothalamus secretes thyrotropin-releasing hormone), which stimulates the pituitary to release thyrotropin, formerly thyroid-stimulating hormone, (TSH).
+The hypothalamus secretes thyrotropin-releasing hormone, which stimulates the pituitary to release thyrotropin, formerly thyroid-stimulating hormone (TSH).
 TSH stimulates the thyroid to secrete T4.
 T4 is partially converted peripherally to T3.
 High amounts of T4 and T3 (mostly from peripheral conversion of T4) cause hyperthyroidism.

-T4 and T3 cause positive feedback to the pituitary and hypothalamus with resultant suppression or stimulation of the thyroid gland as follows: decrease of TSH if T3 or T4 is high (hyperthyroidism),and increase of TSH if T3 or T4 is low (hypothyroidism).
+T4 and T3 cause positive feedback to the pituitary and hypothalamus with resultant suppression or stimulation of the thyroid gland as follows: decrease of TSH if T3 or T4 is high (hyperthyroidism) and increase of TSH if T3 or T4 is low (hypothyroidism).

 Measurement of total T4 gives a reliable reflection of clinical thyroid status in the absence of protein binding abnormalities.
-However, changes in binding proteins can occur which affect the level of total T4 but leave the level of unbound hormone unchanged.
+However, changes in binding proteins can occur that affect the level of total T4 but leave the level of unbound hormone unchanged.